 But, if you represent an enterprise, we feel that you can do great with Cisco Webex.
 One differentiator is that it has its own branded hardware for conference rooms.
 This makes service and maintenance easy as you get everything from Cisco.
 This, though, has its downsides.
 First, Cisco is not really known for audio and video devices.
 Zoom, on the other hand, uses hardware known for audio and video quality, such as Logitech, for its hardware.

 So, again, it is really a toss-up.
 What we are sure of is that you will never go wrong with choosing one or the other if you have the budget.
 Zoom is a little cheaper, but there isn’t much difference between Webex.
 Finally, you can try both of them.
 Zoom offers a free plan while Webex offers a free trial.
 If you avail of these, you, yourself, can give your official verdict.
+You can also check out our Zoom vs BlueJeans comparison to learn more about these tools.

 Do you want to expand your options beyond these two communication systems?
 Perhaps you’d like to find customer-facing tools that will help your clients reach you easily?
 In that case, you might also want to take a look at our list of call center software.